Clarkson-Applied-Data-Science/bhojanha-final-project/README.md

-# Dropping all the unnecessary rows from the dataset
+# Dropping all the unnecessary columns from the dataset

 Code: